 Recent reports of looting in Queensland have many Australians infuriated.
 Some Queenslanders have been loath to evacuate their homes for fear of looters, and a special police task force has been set up to protect homes and businesses in flood-affected areas.

 So what penalties can looters expect if they get caught?

-In NSW, larceny, or stealing someone elses property, carries a 5 year gaol sentence.
-Interestingly, the NSW Crimes Act doesnt have a specific offence for looting.
-While there is a 10 year gaol sentence for stealing from a ship that is wrecked or in distress, or any property belonging to that ship, there is no offence for stealing from homes similarly distressed due to a natural disaster.
+In NSW, larceny, or stealing someone else’s property, carries a five year jail sentence.
+Interestingly, the NSW Crimes Act doesn’t have a specific offence for looting.
+While there is a 10 year jail sentence for stealing from a ship that is wrecked or in distress, or any property belonging to that ship, there is no offence for stealing from homes similarly “distressed” due to a natural disaster.

 So does this mean that people caught looting in NSW flood-hit towns will get a lesser penalty than looters in Queensland?

 Not necessarily.
 NSW’s Crimes (Sentencing Procedure) Act gives Courts the power to impose harsher sentences when there are aggravating factors.
 Some examples include causing substantial emotional harm, loss or damage; or when an offense was committed for financial gain.
 Presumably there would be some scope for NSW courts to dish out penalties for looters equal to Queensland’s.

 And while it’s one thing to loot property that is floating down the street, “break and enter” offences in NSW and QLD carry tougher penalties than just stealing.
 Whether these could be applied to looters would depend on the circumstances.
 (For more information, please see our 2023 article High Court rules it’s not “break and enter” if the intruder’s name is on the lease.)

 If the front door of a home has floated away, is it breaking in?
 It’s certainly “entering” with the likely intent of stealing.
 In NSW, breaking into a home with the intent of committing a serious crime, such as larceny, can carry a 10 year prison sentence.